stephendickens1/ruby-foundations/chapter1/09_password_validator.md

 2. There'll be one branch for checking length
 3. There'll be one or more branches that check for the presence of special characters

+## Further Resources

+- This section in [video form]

 ## Getting Started

+The information and the challenges themselves are in [this repo](https://github.com/makersacademy/ruby_foundations_quizzes).

+Once you finish the challenges for Chapter 1, come here to reflect on your progress.

 ## Reflect and Review